Friday, 22 August 2008

 Thanks to David Chapman for the link to this interesting set of articles on 'why people hate reason' from the New Scientist.
 An impressive line-up of authors offering some very different disciplinary perspectives.
 Quite a lot of common themes among the different contributors discussed in the Editorial

 "The first problem our contributors have identified is not with reason itself, but with its abuse.
 The second unifying theme among our contributors is the concern that science and reason are increasingly seen as providing not just scientific, technical and military fixes, but answers to everything that matters in the world.
-Some of our contributors bring a third charge: that even on its own terms, reason must own up to some serious limitations."
+Some of our contributors bring a third charge: that even on its own terms, reason must own up to some serious limitations."....though it's concluded that

 "some of the expectations of reason are ...unreasonable."